 QUESTION: Is it safe to buy resources online?

-We sell our Growth Mindset resources on Teachers Pay Teachers which is the world’s most popular online marketplace for original educational resources…
+We sell our Growth Mindset lesson plans and resources on Teachers Pay Teachers.
+TpT is the world’s most popular online marketplace for original educational resources…

 I want to save TIME and MONEY, please.

 Yup.
 You already spend a lot of money on buying resources for your classroom.

 Plus, you already spend so much of your life dedicated to your students and your classes.
 There’s a reason why the burn-out rate for teachers is so high.